-One day you’re signing checks, making calls, running your own life.
+One day you are signing checks, making calls, running your own life.
 The next, a stroke or a wreck or slow decline cuts you off.
-In Missouri, when you lose the ability to handle your own affairs—money, home, even whether you live alone—the law calls it “incapacity.”
-The causes don’t care who you are.
-Cancer, a fall, dementia, an accident.
-If you haven’t set up legal documents—no durable power of attorney, no trust—your voice goes silent.
+In Missouri, when you lose the ability to handle your own affairs, money, home, even whether you live alone, the law calls it incapacity.
+The causes do not care who you are: cancer, a fall, dementia, an accident.
+If you have not set up legal documents, no durable power of attorney, no trust, your voice goes silent.
 The court takes over.
 Your intentions drop away, replaced by rules and strangers’ decisions.

-Missouri’s fallback process is no secret.
-It keeps people safe, mostly, but it isn’t quick or cheap.
-It isn’t shaped by your values, either.
-If you understand how this works, you see what’s at stake.
+Missouri’s fallback process keeps people safe, mostly, but it is not quick or cheap.
+It is not shaped by your values either.
+If you understand how this works, you see what is at stake.
 This is more than paperwork.
 This is your name on every line item and every consequence.

 When the Court Controls: Guardianship and Conservatorship

 Families believe they can step in.
-They can’t.
+They cannot.
 The law blocks informal fixes.
-If you go down without a legal plan, your spouse or your kids can’t just pay the mortgage or approve surgery.
+If you go down without a legal plan, your spouse or your kids cannot just pay the mortgage or approve surgery.
 Probate court becomes the gatekeeper.
-That’s where two roles get decided—guardian for your body and conservator for your money.
+That is where two roles get decided: guardian for your body and conservator for your money.

 The Role of Guardian

-If you aren’t able to decide your own care, someone has to take over.
-A judge has to see real evidence—doctor’s letters, sometimes a fight among relatives—before assigning a guardian.
+If you are not able to decide your own care, someone has to take over.
+A judge has to see real evidence, doctor’s letters, sometimes a fight among relatives, before assigning a guardian.
 That guardian can decide where you live, what care you receive, and whether you stay in your home or move to a facility.
-Missouri law sets a high bar to give up your autonomy, but the process drags on.
-Most people don’t like the public exposure.
-Fewer like the expense.
+Missouri law under RSMo Chapter 475 sets a high bar to give up your autonomy, but the process drags on.
+Most people do not like the public exposure or the expense.

 What a Conservator Does